0xabstracted/cooper/docs-src/src/overview.md

 ## Set Up Your Solana Config

-If you have the [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) installed (recommended) you can setup your RPC and keypair so you don't have to pass them into Metaboss:
+If you have the [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) installed (recommended) you can setup your RPC and keypair so you don't have to pass them into Cooper:

 ```
 solana config set --url <rpc url> --keypair <path to keypair file>